 Keyboards are, among other things, a foundational part of PC gaming.
 Not every game uses the old one-two punch of a mouse and keyboard, but they remain a core essential for many games, as well as general typing and computer use.
 But the struggle is eternal.
-You want a fancy, beautiful keyboard with great keys and perfect tactile response.
+You the best, most fancy, beautiful keyboard with great keys and perfect tactile response.
 A flashy button-laden skateboard with no wheels but multi-colored lighting and clicky sounds.
-And you want one that’ll last for quite a while… all for as cheaply as possible.
+And you want one that’ll last for quite a while… all for under 50 dollars .

 Well, have no fears; it’s a great big world out there, full of lackluster gaming keyboards in all ranges of pricing and value–but we’ve tamed that wasteland, searching far and wide for quality type-planks you can rely on, all without having to cut open the secret part of your wallet.
 To that end, on the heels of a successful campaign, I’ve compiled this.
 I present to you my best seven gaming keyboards available under $50.

 A sequel to the popular Cooler Master Devastator, Devastator 2: Tactile Feel introduced us all to a halfway-mechanical keyboard with a new take on the old and familiar rubber dome key system.
 It wasn’t the first, but Cooler Master has done a decent job of introducing a relatively cheap but effective keyboard sing the technology, and it worked.
 The idea is simple; bring gamers the soft and responsive (and affordable) touch of a membrane key interface while adding an extra moving part to bring crisp mechanical performance into the fold.